martijnmeeldijk/TI-oplossingen/Master/beveiliging.md

 We kunnen de code zichzelf laten aanpassen om reverse engineering tegen te gaan.
 Code **obfuscation** op het het niveau van CPU instructies is ook een optie.
 We kunnen ook een **digitale handtekening** toevoegen die de integriteit van de code controleert.
 Ten slotte kunnen we ook de code **encrypteren**.
 Ik weet niet precies hoe dat in zijn gang gaat, maar dat is dan weer een ander verhaal.

-> True or false: to generate an S/MIME session key, first a key exchange algorithm is invoked

-> What is the purpose of degenerate signedData messages in S/MIME?

-> Explain the workings of cross-site scripting.
-How can one defend against this type of attack?

-> Explain the differences between XSS and CSRF

-> What are the advantages and disadvantages of increasing the length of hash chains / rainbow tables?

-> Explain the major differences between hash chains and rainbow tables.

-> What is 2-factor authentication?

-> What are the security advantages of using security tokens vs software based approaches?

-> Which are the advantages of using full disk encryption vs manual encryption?

-> List 5 typical stealth strategies of malware.

-> How does a buffer overflow work?
-Which mitigation strategies are available?

-> Explain a frequently taken approach in software cracking and describe countermeasures

 # <u>Chapter 6: Intrusion detection</u>

 Eerst en vooral is het best moeilijk om te definiëren wat een inbraak nu precies is.
 Is een port scan een inbraak?
 We differentiëren tussen een **aanval** en een **inbraak**.
 Om beide tegen te gaan hebben we twee methodes: